ChenLi2049/DrSlidelove/README.md

 To change the content in the slide:

-1. Open the `Slide.html` with notebook.
+1. Open the `Slide.html` with notepad or editor.
 2. Change the content in the `Slide.html` between `<!-- copy and paste down below -->` and `<!-- copy and paste till here -->`.
 3. Open the `Slide.html` with browser.